Chua vs. Commission on Elections

 Key Excerpts

-• "It is well-settled that judgment or orders become final and executory by operation of law and not by judicial declaration."
+- "It is well-settled that judgment or orders become final and executory by operation of law and not by judicial declaration.
+Thus, finality of a judgment becomes a fact upon the lapse of the reglementary period of appeal if no appeal is perfected or motion for reconsideration or new trial is filed."

 Precedents Cited

-• Landbank of the Philippines vs. Ascot Holdings and Equities, Inc. — Referenced to support the principle that a prohibited pleading is deemed not filed at all and cannot toll the running of the period to appeal.
+- Landbank of the Philippines v.
+Ascot Holdings and Equities, Inc. — Cited for the principle that a prohibited pleading cannot toll the running of the period to appeal since it cannot be given any legal effect.

-• Testate Estate of Maria Manuel vs. Biascan — Cited to underscore that the finality of a judgment occurs by operation of law upon the lapse of the reglementary period for appeal, without need for a judicial declaration.
+- Testate Estate of Maria Manuel v.
+Biascan — Cited for the doctrine that finality of judgments operates by operation of law, not by judicial declaration.

 Provisions